Projects

 Neuroprosthetic Learning

-Learning is a complex cognitive process that is mediated by the coordinated activity of multiple brain areas and the recruitment of numerous neurons.
-Given this complexity, it is advantageous to simplify the neural circuitry under study in order to more effectively investigate the neural basis of learning.
+Learning is a complex cognitive process mediated by the coordinated activity of multiple brain areas and the recruitment of numerous neurons.
+Given this complexity, simplifying the neural circuitry under study can more effectively investigate the neural basis of learning.

 What are the neural mechanisms underlying learning?